 Code Word of the Week

-If you have any questions about dress code, please contact the appropriate director of students.
+If you have any questions regarding our backpack policy, please contact the appropriate director of students.

 Juniors and seniors: Randy Perkins, email@example.com, 502-736-2157.